laravel/docs/sanctum.md

         // ...
     }

-Then, you may instruct Sanctum to use your custom models via the `Sanctum` class:
+Then, you may instruct Sanctum to use your custom model via the `usePersonalAccessTokenModel` method provided by Sanctum.
+Typically, you should call this method in the `boot` method of one of your service providers:

     use App\Models\Passport\PersonalAccessToken;
     use Laravel\Sanctum\Sanctum;